 When installing a shell and tube heat exchanger that contains an expansion joint, it is critical to make sure that supports, interconnecting piping and other attachments do not inhibit the expansion joint from being able to expand and contract as designed.
 This may require the addition of piping expansion joints, depending on the size and rigidity of the piping.
 Saddle support bolt holes are typically slotted to allow for some movement.

 For exchangers being installed in extreme environments, like outdoors in colder climates, the exchanger and the expansion joint should be insulated.
 If the equipment is not insulated and it is shut down with fluids remaining in the shell, the fluids may freeze, leaving the expansion joint susceptible to rupture from the expansion of the frozen fluids.

-The Helpful Heat Exchanger Experts at Enerquip take all this into consideration when designing custom shell and tube heat exchangers for our clients.
-If you have other questions regarding expansion joints, or would like to engage us in a virtual design session, reach out to our Sales Engineers here to put our expertise to work for you.
+The experts at Enerquip take all this into consideration when designing custom shell and tube heat exchangers for our clients.
+If you have other questions regarding expansion joints, or would like to engage us in a virtual design session, contact us or request a quote today.